Skip to content

 Advantages of using CaTabRa

-In contrast to similar cloud solutions, no sensitive data needs to be uploaded – everything happens locally.
+In contrast to cloud solutions, sensitive data remains protected because everything happens locally.

-If you want to try CaTabRa, you can find it on GitHub.
+If you want to try out CaTabRa, you can find it on GitHub.

 Dr. Michael Giretzlehner